ColCarroll/ColCarroll.github.io/content/post/parallel-mh.md

 +++

+_"Four chains isn't cool.
+You know what's cool?
+A million chains."_

-I have been spending a lot of time with [tensorflow probability](https://www.tensorflow.org/probability) in the last year in working on PyMC4 and generally doing *Bayesian things*.
-One feature that I have not seen emphasized, but I find very cool is that chains are practically free, meaning running hundreds or thousands of chains is about as expensive as running 1 or 4.
+I have been spending a lot of time with [TensorFlow Probability](https://www.tensorflow.org/probability) in the last year in working on PyMC4 and generally doing *Bayesian things*.
+One feature that I have not seen emphasized - but I find very cool - is that chains are practically free, meaning running hundreds or thousands of chains is about as expensive as running 1 or 4.

 ## What is a chain?

 A *chain* [is an independent run of MCMC](https://stackoverflow.com/questions/49825216/what-is-a-chain-in-pymc3/49836257#49836257).
 Running multiple chains can help diagnose multimodality (as in the linked answer), and allows for [convergence diagnostics](https://avehtari.github.io/rhat_ess/rhat_ess.html).
-Chains also play a part in creating [shape problems in PyMC3](https://github.com/pymc-devs/pymc3/issues?utf8=%E2%9C%93&q=label%3Ashape_problem), and why we recommend [xarray](http://xarray.pydata.org/en/stable/) to store probabilistic programming data: 1,000 draws of a 3 dimensional random variable with 4 chains will (probably) have shape (1000, 4, 3).

-{{< figure src="/img/mixture.png" caption="Sampling from a mixture of six Gaussians using four chains looks pretty fishy.
-The left is a histogram from each of the four chains, and the right is a timeseries of the 1,000 draws for each of the chains, where you can see the chains jumping from one mode to the next." >}}
+{{< figure src="/img/mixture.png" caption="Sampling from a mixture of six Gaussians using four chains looks pretty funny.
+The left plot is a histogram from each of the four chains, and the right is a timeseries of the 1,000 draws for each of the chains.
+I say this looks funny because you can see the chains jumping from one mode to the next, so you might conclude that you have not spent enough time in each mode, or even found all of them." >}}

 ## How are chains usually implemented?